We offer a wide range of volunteer roles to suit individual interests and skills.

 People with sight loss give presentations to organisations and groups, talk about the impact Sight Concern has had on their lives and the lives of others, and raise awareness across the County

 - Take our speaker representatives to events at venues around the county (this will usually require driving)

 - Assist the speaker when finding their way around the venue and locating facilities and key people

 - Help the speaker set up and take down any equipment required for the presentation

 We welcome volunteers of all skills and abilities.
 You will be given relevant training for every role and will only be expected to undertake activities with which you feel comfortable.
 A current DBS certificate will be required for certain roles.

-To talk about any of the roles listed above, please call us on 01905 723245 and ask to speak to Volunteer Coordinator, Jackie Murrall.
-You can also contact Jackie directly, either by email firstname.lastname@example.org or phone on 01905 332908.
+To talk about any of the roles listed above, please call us on 07507 830 546 to speak to Volunteer Coordinator, Jackie Murrall.
+You can also contact Jackie by email on email@example.com .
 We’d love you to join us!